 Frequently Asked Questions - Welcome Center

 - I have never been to college and want to come to Mission College.
 What do I need to do?
 We're glad you've chosen Mission.
 Here are the steps to take: First, apply for admission online.
-Next, take the free English and Reading or ESL, and Math placement tests at the Assessment Center, Room SEC 109.
-Then, register for an Orientation class.
+Next, most students must complete the Placement Assistance Tool prior to registering for classes.
+Visit Placement/Assessment Services in SEC-109 or assessment.missioncollege.edu to complete the tool.
+If you have completed classes elsewhere or passed AP exams that you would like to be considered for course placement, visit prerequisites.missioncollege.edu.

 - I attended another college and now want to come to Mission.
 How do I begin?
-First, apply for admission online, then request that copies of transcripts from colleges you have attended be sent
+First, apply for admission online, then request copies of your official transcripts from the colleges you have attended,

 Admissions & Records Office